davidevofficial/voxel_optimizer/README.md

 # VoxelOptimizer
 This program was made to optimize the meshes that are exported by **MagicaVoxel** (software made by Ephtracy), written in rust, it is the **fastest** and, thanks to some clever optimizations and tricks, it is also the **best** at compressing even if it is a **lossless compression**, which means that the quality of the mesh isn't traded with the speed of the execution of the program.
-If you tried to export a mesh using magicavoxel you would know that the internal mesh exporter is pretty inefficient and it is not ideal for gamedev.
-For this reason and because I was unable to find a program such as this with the characteristics I had in mind this project was born.
+If you tried to export a mesh using magicavoxel you would know that its mesh exporter is pretty inefficient and it is not ideal for gamedev.
+For this reason and also because I was unable to find a program such as this with the characteristics I had in mind, Voxel Optimizer was born.
 It is pretty similiar to an addon made for blender (Vox Cleaner V2 by Farhan) but it differs for many reasons:
 1. Completely free
 2. You don't need blender
 3. Low ram usage